wonjae-lee-2/fusion-etl/README.md

 ### BI Publisher jobs

 Some erp assets are split into one calendar year to reduce the number of rows returned.
 For those assets, you need to schedule reports with a job name that corresponds to the 'source' property in ERP_MAPPINGS.
 If not, the erp timestamp sensor cannot find the job.

+### Password change

+When you change the password, don't forget to update .env as well as github secrets.